Rocky Mountain National Park

 ⌚ How Long to Visit: A weekend is plenty of time to get your fill of Rocky Mountain National Park, but those wanting a more fulfilling experience should plan for 3-5 days in the park.

-🚗 How to Visit: RMNP is easy to access by car.
+🚗 How to Get There: RMNP is easy to access by car.
 Estes Park – a resort town sitting just outside the park – sits only 90 minutes away from Denver.
 Those visiting from afar can fly into Denver and drive to the park from there.

 🛏️ Where to Stay: If you’re interested in staying overnight in the park, you must camp in a tent or RV at one of the park’s campgrounds.
 These include the reservable campgrounds Glacier Basin, Moraine Park, Aspenglen, and Timber Creek, or the first-come first-serve Longs Peak Campground.
 Backcountry permits allow more adventurous visitors to camp in the park’s wilderness.
 Lodging is also available in Estes Park and Grand Lake, resort towns sitting just outside the park.